 - Charity first appeared in 1992

 - See also: linux, ml

-- I have 41 facts about Charity. what would you like to know? email me and let me know how I can help.
+- Have a question about Charity not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: